vinceskahan/v5wiki/forecasting.md

 With the forecast extension you can display forecasts for up to 10 days in the future as well as tide predictions.
-Forecasts are either generated using the Zambretti method, or downloaded from the US National Weather Service (NWS) or Weather Underground (WU).
+Forecasts are either generated using the Zambretti method, or downloaded from the US National Weather Service (NWS), Weather Underground (WU), Open Weathermap, UK Met Office, Aeris Weather, or World Weather Online.
 Tide predictions are generated using XTide.

 The forecasting module consists of services that download/generate forecast data, and a search list extension to make forecast data available within templates.
 There is one service for each type of forecast, and a single search list extension to display data from any type of forecast.